jh3nd3rs0n/jargyle/src/site/markdown/server_configuration.md

-`StringSourceUserRepository`: This user repository handles the storage of the SOCKS5 users from the initialization string value of a comma separated list of URL encoded username password values.
+`StringSourceUserRepository`: This user repository handles the storage of the SOCKS5 users from the initialization string value of a comma separated list of URL encoded username and password pairs.

-Each username password value in the comma separated list must be of the following format:
+Each username and password pair in the comma separated list must be of the following format:

 ```